OrbitalStation/old-oko/Ideas.md

 * Placeholder would be `...` instead of `_` of Rust, Python, etc.
 * Add `typeof` operator
 * Think about effects from `Koka`, maybe it will be possible to use them
+* Forget not about `posit`s and maybe implement them